 Soaked Or Fermented Rye Pancakes

 While these pancakes can be whipped up first thing in the morning, I recommend setting the batter up the night before.
 The lower gluten content of rye flour means that it can be soaked and fermented without turning into a bread-like batter.

 Here are a few advantages to mixing the rye and buttermilk the night before:

 - Setting up the batter the night before makes it easy to mix in the morning.

 - Fully hydrated flour will improve the texture of the pancakes, making up for the lower gluten content of rye flour.
 It means that the pancakes are light and fluffy, rather than dense.

-- Soaking in buttermilk, milk kefir or yogurt gives these pancakes a sourdough-like flavour.
-So rich and delicious.
+- Soaking in buttermilk, milk kefir, or yogurt gives these pancakes a sourdough-like flavor.
+So rich and delicious!

-- Soaked and fermented grains easier to digest.
+- Soaked and fermented grains are easier to digest.
 A perfect option if breakfast sometimes leaves you feeling sluggish.